dwirx/Any-uploader/README.md

 # Multi-Image Host

-A modern web application for uploading and sharing images using multiple providers (Freeimage.host and ImgBB).
+A modern web application for uploading and sharing images and files using multiple providers (Freeimage.host, ImgBB, and Gofile).
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features